jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.3.1 BufferRaster

-Maps a distance-based buffer around each non-background (non-zero/non-nodata) grid cell in an input image..
+Maps a distance-based buffer around each non-background (non-zero/non-nodata) grid cell in an input image.

 *Parameters*: